-Trump says coronavirus response is working, taps Pence as czar
+Trump says coronavirus response is working, taps Pence to lead fight

-President Trump told Americans not to panic over the coronavirus Wednesday, saying American patients are recovering and his decision to defy critics and restrict travel from China have been working.
+President Trump told Americans not to panic over the coronavirus Wednesday, saying U.S. patients are recovering and his decision to defy critics and restrict travel from China have been working.

 “It turned out to be a very good thing,” Mr. Trump said.
 “Because of all we’ve done the risk to the American people remains very low.”